 01.05 To evaluate the effectiveness of licensee audits and self-assessments.

-01.06 To confirm licensees have established a safety conscious work environment .
+01.06 To confirm licensees have established a safety conscious work environment (SCWE).

 01.07 To follow-up on corrective actions for selected previously identified compliance issues (e.g., non-cited violations (NCVs)).